The Outbreak of Thermal Pollution

 To reiterate, the entire aquatic ecosystem is vulnerable to thermal pollution.
 This effect can vary widely, especially when large amounts of heated water are dumped into large bodies of chilly water.

 A phenomenon known as thermal shock may kill insects, fish, and other amphibians.
-The deaths of these animals provoke more issues with biodiversity in the ecosystem.
+The deaths of these animals exacerbate biodiversity issues in the ecosystem.
 For one, animals will no longer have adequate food sources.

-Next, species extinction may occur when most aquatic organisms' local population migrates.
-Lastly, coral reef bleaching may occur when power plants or industrial factories recklessly and irresponsibly dump wastewater into the ocean.
+Next, species extinction may occur when most aquatic organisms' local populations migrate.
+Lastly, coral reef bleaching may occur when power plants or industrial factories dump wastewater into the ocean recklessly and irresponsibly.
 Simply put, coral bleaching occurs when the coral organisms that maintain the coral reefs die, possibly due to thermal pollution. -

 Reproductive Effects Of Thermal Pollution